SergeyKalutsky/vsc/README.md

    <img src="http://i.freegifmaker.me/1/5/5/1/5/1/15515157402964953.gif?1551515751" alt="gifs website"/>
 </a>

-Small demonstrations of how it works.
+Small demonstration of how it works.
 (Recording looks a little bit weird because it was done on gcloud VM):

 https://www.youtube.com/watch?v=mGjkkCDoM00